- Opening Hours

 Consultations are by appointment only and our staff will do their best to give you a time convenient for you, with a Clinician of your choice.
 However if your request is urgent you will be offered the first available appointment.
 Certain appointments can be pre-booked in advance.
 (Online, via My GP app, telephone or in person).

 There is a surgery every weekday morning between 9.00 am and 11.00 am by one or both doctors.
-We now hold an early morning surgery on Tuesday morning from 6.45 am to see either the Practice Nurse or Health Care Assistant.
-A surgery is held between 4.00 and 6.00 pm each evening with the exception of a Thursday evening which is for emergencies only.
-The Surgery is open on Saturday mornings (usually the last two Saturdays of the month).
+A surgery is held between 4.00 and 6.00 pm each evening.
+The Surgery is open on Saturday mornings (usually the third Saturday of the month).

 The Surgery will close on the following Tuesdays at 1.00 pm and re-open again on Wednesday morning: